 Our goals are to:

-- Contribute to theoretical understanding of the social forces that create and perpetuate educational inequity
+- Contribute generalizable knowledge about the social forces that create and perpetuate educational inequity,

 Supported by a First in the World grant from the U.S. Department of Education Fund for the Improvement of Postsecondary Education (FIPSE), a group of colleges are investigating how college campus-community engagement transforms students’ college experience and the culture higher education institutions.